Duui3111/Discord-bot/README.md

 ## Get this bot on your server [Click Here](https://discord.com/oauth2/authorize?client_id=735698663027900470&scope=bot&permissions=8)

 # warning ⚠️
-This bot is only to be deployed if
-Has permissions to do so for more info content me on discord `Duui#9247`
+This bot is not to be deployed more info content me on discord `Duui#9247`